-Represented XYPRO Technology Corporation, a leading data security and encryption firm located in southern California, in connection with its acquisition of all of the issued and outstanding equity of Marlon Software Corporation (the “Marlon Acquisition”), a Canadian software developer and licensing company based in the Greater Toronto Area.
-The Marlon Acquisition was financed through an initial all-cash payment and the issuance of a promissory note to the Marlon’s vendors payable over the course of five years.
+Represented XYPRO Technology Corporation, a leading data security and encryption firm located in southern California, in connection with its acquisition of all of the issued and outstanding equity of Merlon Software Corporation (the “Merlon Acquisition”), a Canadian software developer and licensing company based in the Greater Toronto Area.
+The Merlon Acquisition was financed through an initial all-cash payment and the issuance of a promissory note to the Merlon’s vendors payable over the course of five years.

 Represented Prospect Capital Management LP in connection with an add-on share acquisition by Prospect’s controlled portfolio company Mity, Inc. of Orem, Utah.
 The acquisition was completed by Mity, Inc. of the business currently carried on under the business name ‘Holsag Canada.’
 The acquired business is a leading provider of multipurpose room furniture and specialty seating.